jamestiotio/cse/pa/PA2/README.md

 In order of importance:

 - Implement a sequence number tracker from each side so as to prevent partial playback/replay attack within a single session.
+- Implement forward secrecy by generating a new and unique session key for each message (instead of just for each session).
+This might cost some computational overhead compared to the normal handshake without forward secrecy.
 - Implement a concurrent, multi-threaded file data transfer method (either use threads or an executor with a fixed thread pool size; AtomicIntegers and CyclicBarriers might be needed).
 This is possible because we are using the ECB encryption mode of operation (for simplicity purposes).
 - Encrypt other potentially exposed metadata, such as packet types, data stream buffer lengths (simply to add more layerings), etc.
 - Implement the auto demo script.